 How can a California Incapacity Planning Lawyer Help Me?

-The Law Office of Roy W. Litherland will help you to make a plan that lets you keep some control over your life, even when incapacity robs you of your ability to speak for yourself.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law will help you to make a plan that lets you keep some control over your life, even when incapacity robs you of your ability to speak for yourself.
 Your plan can address medical decisions, asset management, and more so you can protect yourself and your loved ones.
 Give us a call today at (408) 356-9200 or contact us online to find out more about how our California incapacity planning lawyers can help you.